bxparks/AceTime/USER_GUIDE.md

 * `TimeZone::kTypeManual`: a fixed base offset and optional DST offset from UTC
-* `TimeZone::kTypeBasic`: utilizes a `BasicZoneProcessor` which can be encoded with (relatively) simple rules from the TZ Database
+* `TimeZone::kTypeBasic`: utilizes a `BasicZoneProcessor` which can be encoded with (relatively) simple rules from the ZoneInfo Database
-* `TimeZone::kTypeExtended`: utilizes a `ExtendedZoneProcessor` which can handle all zones in the TZ Database
+* `TimeZone::kTypeExtended`: utilizes a `ExtendedZoneProcessor` which can handle all zones in the ZoneInfo Database

 The class hierarchy of `TimeZone` is shown below, where the arrow means "is-subclass-of" and the diamond-line means "is-aggregation-of".
 This is an